simonbe/docs/GettingStartedJobStream.md

 * [Stream](#Stream) - returning all active ads that have been updated after a given moment.

-Easiest way to try out the API is to go to the [swagger page](https://jobstream.api.jobtechdev.se/).
+The easiest way to try out the API is to go to the [swagger page](https://jobstream.api.jobtechdev.se/).
 But first you need a key which you need to authenticate yourself.

 ## Authentication